vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 downtown Berkeley for shopping.
 I checked out of Trader Joe's with mmccomb, silas at 3:02 PM.
 I then went to Udupi Palace and ordered a spinach masala dosa.

+## Tuesday August 18

+In the afternoon, I went to Bangkok Thai Cuisine and got a yellow curry with tofu.

+## Saturday August 22

+In the afternoon, I went to downtown Berkeley for grocery shopping.
+I waited in line outside Trader Joe's for a few minutes, and entered around 3:52 PM.
+I checked out of Trader Joe's at 4 PM with Kendall.
+I then went to Udupi Palace and ordered a spinach masala dosa.